zhaonat/py-maxwell-fd3d/README.md

 ## Future
-Expect integration of this with ceviche for autograd
+Expect integration of this with ceviche for autograd: requires that we have a fast and robust iterative solver (or direct)